abbreviatedman/cta-deployment/README.md

 - choose continuos deployment, GitHub.
 - configure the Netlify app on GitHub

-Follow the prompts to add this project repo to Netlify Once, authorized, configure to launch app from
+Follow the prompts to add your project repo to Netlify Once, authorized, configure to launch app from

 - Base directory: `front-end`